Archibald Primrose, 5th Earl of Rosebery: Marriage

 On 20 March 1878, 31-year-old Rosebery married 27-year-old Hannah de Rothschild (1851–1890), only child and sole heiress of the Jewish banker Mayer Amschel de Rothschild, and the wealthiest British heiress of her day.
 Her father had died four years previously in 1874, and bequeathed to her the bulk of his estate.
 The wedding was held (registered) at the office of the Board of Guardians in Mount Street, London.
 Later the same day, the marriage was blessed at a Christian ceremony in Christ Church, Down Street, Piccadilly.
 The Prince of Wales and the Queen's cousin, the army commander Prince George, Duke of Cambridge, were among the guests who attended the ceremony.

-The marriage was a happy one.
-In January 1878, Rosebery had told a friend that he found Hannah "very simple, very unspoilt, very clever, very warm-hearted and very shy ...
-I never knew such a beautiful character."
-Hannah's death in 1890 from typhoid, compounded by Bright's disease, left him distraught.